-The Place de la République is a vast square located at the border of the 3rd, 10th and 11th arrondissements of Paris.
-The square is served by seven main streets.
-Five lines of the Paris metro cross there, making the République station an important interchange.
+The Place de la République is a vast square located at the border of Paris’s 3rd, 10th and 11th arrondissements.
+Seven main streets serve the square.
+Five lines of the Paris metro cross there, making the République station a vital interchange.

-The monument in the centre of the square consists of a colossal statue of Marianne in bronze, 9.50 meters high, on a stone base 15 meters high, where allegories of Liberty, Equality and Fraternity are seated.
+The monument in the square’s centre consists of a bronze colossal statue of Marianne in bronze, 9.50 meters high, on a stone base 15 meters high, where allegories of Liberty, Equality and Fraternity are seated.

 Place de la Nation

 The Place de la Nation, formerly known as the “Place du Trône” and later the “Place du Trône-Renversé” is an important Parisian square located on the border of the 11th and 12th arrondissements.